ZQ-PSK/ssg/content/docs/github/repository.md

 3. Click **Create repository**.
 **Result** An empty repository is created.
 1. Open the Terminal by pressing **`CTRL` + `ALT` + `T`**.
-2. Navigate to the directory where you want to store the git repository.
+2. Navigate to the directory where you want to store the Git repository.
 **Example:**
 ```
 marcin@marcin-HP:~$ cd Documents/gitRepositories